SyedHussnainHaiderKazmi/EV-Adoption-Trends-Global-vs-US/README.md

 ## Future Improvements

-- Include more diverse or real-time data sources (e.g., APIs)
+- Include more diverse or real-time data sources (e.g. APIs)
 - Consider policy, environmental, and social impact factors
 - Extend the project with time-series forecasting or predictive modeling